splunk/observability-workshop/content/en/rum/docs/RumLanding.md

 ![RUM-SummaryHeader](../../images/RUM_SummaryHeader.png)

-For the workshop lets investigate your application in the next section: [Check Health Browser Application](../browserapp-summary/)
+For the workshop lets do a deeper dive into the Application Summary screen in the next section: [Check Health Browser Application](../browserapp-summary/)

 ---